-9.9 PROCEDURES FOR TESTING SPECIAL CHARACTERS
+9.8 PROCEDURES FOR TESTING SPECIAL CHARACTERS

 Briefly summarize methods needed to test for the presence of features where special, defined methods are required.
-The features tested should be ones important for identification of the genus or various species.
+The features tested should be important for identification of the genus or various species.
 Include any special "tricks of the trade".
-(Note: This should include information regarding probe sequences and specificity, PCR amplification conditions, etc.).
+(Note: This could include information regarding probe sequences and specificity, PCR amplification conditions, etc.).

-9.10 DIFFERENTIATION FROM OTHER CLOSELY RELATED GENERA
+9.9 DIFFERENTIATION FROM OTHER CLOSELY RELATED GENERA

-This material, if given, may be either in a narrative form or a small table.
+This material, if given, may be either in a narrative form or a table.

-9.11 TAXONOMIC COMMENTS
+9.10 TAXONOMIC COMMENTS